Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Scenario 2: Compliance tracking — no recipient emails

-You manage compliance certificates internally.
+You manage compliance credentials internally.
 Recipients are employees who should not receive individual emails.

 Category settings: